Share the Lore!

 But that was about everything the legend got right about her death.

 Two years after Julia’s passing, her 4-year-old child followed.
-Another two years later, her husband died, too.
+Two years later, her husband died, too.

 One for Julia Legare — born Julia Georgiana Seabrook.
 One for her son, Hugh Swinton.
 And one for the planter, John Berwick Legare — Julia’s husband.